samratkar/samratkar.github.io/_posts/concepts/amrita-courseworks/generative-ai/assignments/assignment-gen-ai.md

 This proposed method provides a strong foundation for evaluating unlabelled GAN outputs by focusing on interpretable measures of coverage and fidelity in a perceptually relevant feature space.

+---

+## Illustrate the architecture of the DCGAN generator.
+Explain how random noise input is transformed into a synthetic image.What activation functions are typically used in DCGANs, and why?

 ## Deep Convolutional GANs (DCGANs)
 Deep Convolutional GANs (DCGANs) are a specific type of Generative Adversarial Network (GAN) that utilizes deep convolutional neural networks (CNNs) in both the generator and discriminator components.
 They were introduced to improve the stability and quality of GAN training, particularly for image generation tasks.